 At ChI , we offer hybrid distance learning to teach students from all around the globe.
 Our goal is to join the best features of in-class teaching with independent learning to serve the needs of people who cannot afford to spend time on a campus regularly to take a course.

-Students attend 2 1/2 to 5-day classes up to eight times a year, traveling to Berkeley, California for important interaction and instruction for the development of personal, interpersonal, and theoretical skills.
+Students attend 2 to 5-day classes up on Zoom, for important interaction and instruction for the development of personal, interpersonal, and theoretical skills.

-Between the 2 1/2 to 5-day in person classes, students work independently on homework, practicum, and spiritual practices.
-They communicate with faculty and classmates via email and social media for information sharing and forwarding assignments.
+Between the 2 to 5-day Zoom classes, students work independently on homework, practicum, and spiritual practices as well as engaging in asynchronous course work on Moodle.
+They communicate with faculty and classmates via email and Moodle for information sharing and forwarding assignments.

-This approach – learning on your own from home and also attending face-to-face classes – makes it easier for some students to participate in our education programs while balancing work and family commitments, and those who live in geographically remote areas and do not have readily available access to similar education in their areas.
+This approach – learning in your own time and also attending live Zoom classes – makes it easier for students to participate in our education programs while balancing work and family commitments.
+Those who live in geographically remote areas and do not have access to similar education in their areas can participate in ChI programs without travel to Berkeley.

 While hybrid distance learning may be more flexible, it is not less work than a traditional on-campus class.
-Students dedicate an average 10-20 hours per month to the course in addition to the travel and classroom time of the 2 1/2 to 5-day intensives.
+While each program and students schedule will differ, students can expect from 10-30 hours per month in addition to the Zoom course dates.

 Thus, hybrid distance learning requires that students are extremely self-motivated and disciplined, function independently, employ strong time management skills, and be able to use Internet technology to share their work and educational experiences with others in various formats.